JonasWard/Gradual-Assemblies/docs/source/example.rst

                 dy=beam_dy,
                 dz=beam_dz)

-    # get a brep of the beam (used for visualization or debug)
+    # get a brep of the beam (can be used for visualization or debug)
     brep = beam.brep_representation()